Recently, Western Digital Corp., Precision IT Group, Synology America Corp. and Google announced products aimed at the SMB market.

-Hard disk drive (HDD) manufacturer Western Digital has announced new models of its My Passport Ultra line of USB 3.0 hard disk drives that the company said includes its SmartWare Pro
+Hard disk drive (HDD) manufacturer Western Digital has announced new models of its My Passport Ultra line of USB 3.0 hard disk drives that the company said includes its SmartWare Pro backup software.

 The built-in software includes Dropbox integration, hardware encryption and password protection, according to Western Digital.
 The new drives are available in 500 GB, 1 TB and 2 TB capacities, the company said.

 Precision IT recently announced a disaster recovery (DR) and cloud backup service aimed at small and medium-sized businesses (SMBs) called VaultIT, which the company said is intended to help smaller organizations deal with the potentially complex issues surrounding DR and the cloud.

 Precision IT said it relies on Asigra Cloud Backup software for its service.
 The company's recovery point objective is 24 hours, includes testing for an organization's replication setup and is conducted twice a year, according to Precision IT.

 VaultIT called its service "agentless" backup -- the agent isn't installed on every PC and server, just the machine intended for the backup process.
 The company said the "best practice" for its service is for users to copy data to the server being backed up by VaultIT, instead of backing up users' individual machines.
 VaultIT's data centers are located in Virginia and New Jersey, the company said.

 The service's DR function allows registered users to access a cloud version of a customer's backed up server through a secure Web interface.
 Data recovery is performed by VaultIT shipping a CD, DVD, tape, HDD or USB drive containing a customer's data back to the customer.

 New NAS from Synology